 Minority Nurse – The largest dedicated diversity nursing jobs board, Minority Nurse advertises jobs not only on their website, but across their social media channels as well and offers both print and digital recruitment products to employers.
 Since MinorityNurse.com and Minority Nurse Magazine offer educational materials, advice and informative blogs/articles, it serves as a hub for serious, conscientious, and qualified minority nursing candidates.

 Minority Careers – Another member of the Locate Jobs network, Minority careers is a posting site for a broader range of employment opportunities, like truck driving, accounting, civil engineering, sales, etc., but will also “cross-post” jobs on other relevant sites throughout its network.

 Hispanic Jobs – Enabling employers to reach and recruit bilingual/Spanish-speaking professionals worldwide, Hispanic Jobs allows employers to browse resumes for free, only charging if the employer would like the applicant’s contact information.
 Otherwise, there are several job-posting packages available.

 iHispano – A professional network, iHispano employs state-of-the-art “matching” technology to pair prospective employers with their perfect Latino candidate.
-As a member of The Professional Diversity Network, the site offers a communal job-search experience for professional, complete with mentoring, networking, events and informative blogs.
+As a member of The Professional Diversity Network, the site offers a communal job-search experience for professionals, complete with mentoring, networking, events and informative blogs.